Growing Up - For Adults

 The reason you can avoid listening to that external chatter is that you are more internally focused; you take personal responsibility for how you feel.

-You are not interested in the idea that experts and institutions can do things for you and for your family and community, better than you can.
+You loose faith in the idea that experts and institutions can do things for you and for your family and community better than you can.